이 콘텐츠는 선택한 언어로 제공되지 않습니다.

 • The SHA256 digest of the image

-The buildah-ns task is functionally identical to the standard buildah Tekton task, but applies additional security mechanisms to improve container isolation at the kernel level.
+The buildah-ns task is functionally the same as the standard buildah Tekton task, but applies additional security mechanisms to improve container isolation at the kernel level.

 The buildah-ns task extends the standard buildah task with the following security-focused changes:

-• Task name: The task is named buildah-ns instead of buildah.
+• Task name: The task name is buildah-ns instead of buildah.

 • Annotations: The task includes security annotations that enable automatic user namespace mapping: